Lung Cancer: Overview

 Systemic treatment is used to destroy or control cancer cells that may have traveled

 around your body.
-When taken by pill or injection, chemotherapy is a systemic treatment.
+When taken by pill or injection, chemotherapy and immunotherapy

 Talk with your healthcare providers about your treatment options.
 Make a list of questions.